hellbox/srob-migration/content/reviews/a-sprouting-cascadian-canon.md

 name = "A sprouting Cascadian canon" title = "A sprouting Cascadian canon" dek = "What does Northwest literature mean?
 Can it be defined in relation to what it is not?
-Or is there a common theme in literature from this corner of the world?" type = "Review"facebookauto = "The first volume of Moss celebrates the continuing quest for a Cascadian voice in literature." twitterauto = "The first volume of @mosslitmag celebrates the continuing quest for a Cascadian voice in literature." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/moss-volume-one.md"]
+Or is there a common theme in literature from this corner of the world?" type = "Review" facebookauto = "The first volume of Moss celebrates the continuing quest for a Cascadian voice in literature." twitterauto = "The first volume of @mosslitmag celebrates the continuing quest for a Cascadian voice in literature." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/moss-volume-one.md"]